while-true-do/ansible-role-app_bash/README.md

 # Ansible Role: app_bash

-An Ansible Role to install Bash and bash development tools.
+An Ansible Role to install Bash and Bash development tools.

 ## Motivation